Skip to main content

 In mischiefs, jokes, chit-chats is braced each part,

-If in the Paradise we've fallen and feed on
+If in the Paradise do we grow and feed on

 Together young will we endure forever.